Chapter 5

 The same retrognathic growth tendency can be seen in profile photographs of the two identical twins whose X-ray tracings are seen in the right side illustration above.

-While there are distinct facial growth patterns that are more likely than others to lead to TMJ disorders, the occurrence of various symptoms fluctuates a lot in this rapidly growing population.
-In any group of teenagers, there will be a significant percentage who will report that they are currently suffering from TMJ disorder symptoms, but it may be different ones who are suffering in different years.
+While there are some facial growth patterns that are more likely than others to lead to TMJ disorders, the occurrence of symptoms fluctuates a lot in this rapidly growing population.
+In any group of teenagers, some will report symptoms one year, and a partly different group will report symptoms the next year.

 EARLY ADULTHOOD

 Distinct groups of chronic TMJ disorder patients appear after the second decade, primarily in women.
-Facial growth slows at this age to adult levels, but adaptive growth and other adaptive capabilities may slow even more.
-The adaptive systems are constantly trying to adapt to stresses and strains which are constantly being created by the slow dysfunctional facial growth pattern that continues through most of adulthood.
+Facial growth slows at this age to adult levels, but adaptive capacities may slow even more.
+The adaptive systems are constantly trying to adapt to stresses and strains which are constantly being created by the slow strained facial growth pattern that continues through most of adulthood.
 Women continue to grow more retrognathically than men, and women continue to represent the vast majority of TMD disorder patients.

 The jaw muscles become involved, because muscles are responding organs.
-In response to an inflamed joint, they automatically acquire a state best described as protective bracing.
-Reflex protective bracing changes jaw muscle behavior in three ways.
+In response to an inflamed joint, they acquire a state of reflex protective bracing, which changes jaw muscle behavior in three ways.
 1) It causes increased resting tension, because the muscles hold themselves tightly at rest as if they are constantly on guard.
 2) It causes decreased functional tensions, because the muscles fire weakly during function as if they are afraid of damaging the articular structures.
 3) It causes overlap of firing activity (co-contraction) of jaw opening and closing muscles because the muscles work against each other in order to more tightly control mandibular movements.

-This protective bracing state was designed by evolution to help us cope with acute conditions.
+Protective bracing was designed by evolution to help protect acutely injured joints.
 When maintained chronically, it can contribute to self-sustaining cycles of tissue damage and muscle tension.
 Over time, muscles that are held tight often undergo contracture and develop trigger points.
-Thus many of the symptoms found in TMJ disorders at this stage are most directly produced by the muscles reacting to the joint conditions.
+Thus, many of the symptoms found in TMJ disorders at this stage are most directly produced by the muscles reacting to the joint conditions.

 MIDLIFE